ondrejsevcik/ondrejsevcik.com/_blog-content/remix-docs-surprises.md

 Remix does not perform any merging on `meta` tags.
 When multiple routes export `meta` tags, the leaf route receives all of them and must handle merging manually.

-The gotcha here is that `meta` tags are only additive.
+The catch here is that `meta` tags are only additive.
 Simply merging them all together can result in duplicate tags in your document.

 The solution is to filter out [unwanted tags](https://remix.run/docs/en/main/route/meta#merging-with-parent-meta) beforehand.